-- In comparison to a corn-soy control diet, addition of 10 or 20% DDGS resulted in similar performance - In comparison to a corn-soy control diet, addition of both PBM and 20% DDGS resulted in poorer performance, although performance of birds in the trial was very acceptable regardless of treatment. - Potential amino acid imbalance or deficiency (?) - Excess calcium & phosphorus (?)
+- In comparison to a corn-soy control diet, addition of PBM at 8 or 12% depressed body weight to 11 wks of age. - In comparison to a corn-soy control diet, addition of 10 or 20% DDGS resulted in similar performance - In comparison to a corn-soy control diet, addition of both PBM and 20% DDGS resulted in poorer performance, although performance of birds in the trial was very acceptable regardless of treatment. - Potential amino acid imbalance or deficiency (?) - Excess calcium & phosphorus (?)